About Manhattan University

 Non-Discrimination Policy

-Manhattan College has had a longstanding policy of non-discrimination.
-The College repudiates all discriminatory procedures and specifically those based on race, creed, color, religion, national origin, age, sex, marital status, sexual orientation, veteran status, citizenship status,disability or any other legally protected status.
-The College does not knowingly support or patronize any organization or business which discriminates.
+Manhattan University has had a longstanding policy of non-discrimination.
+The University repudiates all discriminatory procedures and specifically those based on race, creed, color, religion, national origin, age, sex, marital status, sexual orientation, veteran status, citizenship status,disability or any other legally protected status.
+The University does not knowingly support or patronize any organization or business which discriminates.

-No person shall be denied admission or access to the programs or activities of Manhattan College, nor shall any person be denied employment at the College, solely because of any physical, mental or medical impairment within reasonable accommodations.
+No person shall be denied admission or access to the programs or activities of Manhattan University, nor shall any person be denied employment at the University, solely because of any physical, mental or medical impairment within reasonable accommodations.
 Inquiries concerning this policy may be referred to Human Resources.

 Auxiliary aids and academic adjustments within the guidelines of the ADA/Section 504 are provided without charge by the Specialized Resource Center, Room 301B, Miguel Hall, Voice: (718) 862-7101, TTY: (718) 862-7885.